Trusted Vedic Astrology Platform

 Add Your Birth Profile

 Enter name, birth date, exact time, and city.
-The engine computes your complete Kundali, Varga charts, and Vimshottari Dasha table and stores it as your active profile.
+The engine computes your complete Kundali, all Varga charts, and the full Vimshottari Dasha table — stored as your active session profile.

 2